 - application electrodes and test electrodes (or positive and negative) in the front, which allow the arc to be sparked across the two points.

-A Stun gun is considered a firearm and can be legally carried without a permit in almost every state of the US.
+A Stun gun can be legally carried without a permit in almost every state of the US.
 However, in Connecticut, Illinois, and Wisconsin state guns can be used with certain legal restrictions.
 It is completely illegal to bear stun guns in Hawaii, New York, and Rhode Island.
 Please, check with your local authorities if you can use a stun gun/Taser in the area where you live.